2014 FIBA Africa Under-18 Championship for Women

-The 2014 FIBA Africa Under-18 Championship for Women (alternatively the Afrobasket U18) was the 13th U-18 FIBA Africa championship, played under the auspices of the Fédération Internationale de Basketball, the world basketball sport governing body.
+The 2014 FIBA Africa Under-18 Championship for Women was the 12th FIBA Africa U18 women's championship, played under the auspices of the Fédération Internationale de Basketball, the world basketball sport governing body.
 The tournament was held from September 19–28 in Cairo, Egypt, contested by 8 national teams and won by Mali.

 The tournament qualified the winner and the runner-up for the 2015 FIBA Under-19 World Championship for Women.